carsten-klaffke/send-intent/README.md

 ## Donation

-If you want to support my work, you can donate me on Bitcoin or Stripe.
+If you want to support my work, you can donate me via Lightning (Bitcoin) or Stripe.

-bitcoin:bc1q60ntnlz4wqfup3yg3hyqmzfkuraf8clmvupqvs
+Lightning: mostroll13@walletofsatoshi.com

 [Donate me a coffee on Stripe](https://buy.stripe.com/5kA9EH5SAe778VO146)